-We are developing LIQ861 under the 505(b)(2) regulatory pathway with Tyvaso as the reference listed drug.
-Accordingly, we were required to include a certification of patent invalidity or non-infringement, or a paragraph IV certification, in the NDA for LIQ861, to certify that certain patents listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations, or the "Orange Book", for Tyvaso are invalid, unenforceable or will not be infringed by the manufacture, use or sale of LIQ861.
-A notice of the paragraph IV certification must be provided to United Therapeutics as the owner of the patents that are the subject of the certification to which the NDA for LIQ861 refers.
-United Therapeutics, as the holder of such patents, may assert a patent challenge directed to the Orange Book listed patents within 45 days of receipt of the paragraph IV certification notice, which we provided to United Therapeutics in April 2020, to trigger an automatic 30-month regulatory stay on final approval of the NDA for LIQ861.
-This is referred to as Hatch-Waxman litigation.
-Upon such a patent challenge within the 45-day period, the FDA would be prohibited from approving the NDA for LIQ861 until the earliest to occur of the expiration of the 30-month stay, expiration of the relevant patents, settlement of the lawsuit or a decision in the infringement suit that is favorable to us as the NDA applicant.
+We are developing LIQ861 under the 505(b)(2) regulatory pathway with Tyvaso® as the reference listed drug.
+Accordingly, under the Hatch-Waxman Amendments to the Food, Drug and Cosmetic Act, we were required to, in the NDA for LIQ861, certify that patents listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations, or the "Orange Book", for Tyvaso are invalid, unenforceable or will not be infringed by the manufacture, use or sale of LIQ861.
+Two of these patents are U.S. Patent No. 9,604,901, or the '901 Patent, entitled "Process to Prepare Treprostinil, the Active Ingredient in Remodulin®", and U.S. Patent No. 9,593,066, or the '066 Patent", entitled "Process to Prepare Treprostinil, the Active Ingredient in Remodulin®", both of which are owned by United Therapeutics.
+A notice of the paragraph IV certification was required to be provided to United Therapeutics as the owner of the patents that are the subject of the certification to which the NDA for LIQ861 refers.
+On June 4, 2020, United Therapeutics, as the holder of such patents, asserted a patent challenge directed to the '901 Patent and the '066 Patent by filing a complaint against us in the U.S. District Court for the District of Delaware (Case No. 1:20-cv-00755-UNA), or the Hatch-Waxman Litigation, thereby triggering an automatic 30-month regulatory stay on final approval of the NDA for LIQ861.
+As a result of United Therapeutics' patent challenge, the FDA is prohibited from approving the NDA for LIQ861 until the earliest to occur of the expiration of the 30-month stay, expiration of the '901 Patent and '066 Patent, settlement of the lawsuit or a decision in the infringement suit that is favorable to us as the NDA applicant.
 Accordingly, we may be subject to significant delay and incur substantial costs in litigation before we are able to commercialize LIQ861, if at all.
-Companies that produce reference listed drugs routinely bring Hatch-Waxman litigation for patent infringement against applicants under the ANDA or 505(b)(2) regulatory pathway that are seeking regulatory approval to manufacture and market generic or reformulated forms of their reference listed drugs.